 Look for okra in your local Asian and Indian shops, even Asian-owned green grocers.
 You will get them more cost-effectively there – about 25% of the price you might pay elsewhere.

 Are you looking for other Okra dishes?
-Try Warm Salad of Charred Okra, Moar Kuzhambu and Seasoned Sambar.
+Try Ladyfingers Masala, Warm Salad of Charred Okra, Moar Kuzhambu, and Okra with Mustard Oil.

 What about other Sri Lankan dishes?
 Try Mung Dal with Coconut Milk, Crunchy Crackers, and Sakkarai Pongal.